rayokota/kgiraffe/README.md

 }
 ```

-The GraphQL schemas that are generated for Kafka records follow the JSON mappings specified for
+The GraphQL schemas that are generated for the `key` and `value` fields of a Kafka record
+follow the JSON mappings specified for
 [Avro](https://avro.apache.org/docs/current/spec.html#json_encoding) and
 [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3#json).
 Note the following (the last point is not part of the specification):